pivlab/annual_review_of_biomedical_data_science/manuscript.md

 However, most traits are not so simplistic and are the result of many mutations across the genome (polygenic).
 Even monogenic traits can sometimes be influenced by the polygenic background [@doi:10.1038/s41467-020-17374-3].
 GWAS examine the relationship between specific genetic variants and phenotypes by comparing allele frequencies in individuals of similar ancestry with distinct phenotypic traits (**Figure {@fig:fig1}**).
-Both causal and non-causal variants are found to be significant and due to the phenomenon of linkage disequilibrium, the results of GWAS are often grouped into risk loci.
+Both causal and non-causal variants are found to be significant and due to the phenomena of linkage disequilibrium, the results of GWAS are often grouped into risk loci.
 These loci represent clusters of variants that demonstrate significant associations, although not every variant may be causal [@doi:10.1186/s13059-022-02697-9].

 Since the first GWAS on age-related macular degeneration (AMD) in 2005, the GWAS catalog has rapidly expanded, containing SNP-trait associations across >5,000 human traits [@doi:10.1093/nar/gkac1010].